single-cell-data/TileDB-SOMA/overview.md

 If you know about `obs`, `var`, and `X`, you'll recognize what you're seeing.

-The [data model and API](https://github.com/single-cell-data) -- here as implemented using the [TileDB storage engine](https://tiledb.com) -- allow you to persist, investigate, and share annotated 2D-matrix single-cell data.
+The [data model and API](https://github.com/single-cell-data) -- here as implemented using the [TileDB storage engine](https://tiledb.com) -- allow you to persist, investigate, and share annotated 2D matrices, commonly used in single-cell biology.

 Features: